Communication Studies, M.A.

 Additional Electives Choices:

 Students may elect to take CST 652 Research Practicum in Communication under supervision of a faculty member.
-CST 652 Research Practicum in Communication could also be included in the 21 elective credits.
+CST 652 could also be included in the 21 elective credits.
 Students may take CST 650 Independent Study once certain requirements are met.
-However, independent study credit hours do not count toward the minimum 30 credit hours required for the degree.
+However, independent study credits do not count toward the minimum 30 credits required for the degree.
 A maximum of 9 credits of electives may be taken at the 500-level.

 Electives Outside the Department (not to exceed 3 credits)

-Students may take an elective outside the department when additional course work is required for a student’s plan of study, as determined by the Director of Graduate Study and the student.
-Up to three credits of coursework outside the department may be included in the minimum 30 credit hours requirement for the M.A. degree.
+Students may take an elective outside the department when additional course work is required for a student’s plan of study, as determined by the Graduate Program Director and the student.
+Up to 3 credits of course work outside the department may be included in the minimum 30 credits required for the M.A. degree.

 Capstone Experience (Final Research Project)